 Logitech have been a major player with their entry level gear for about as long as sim racing itself has existed, but only moved into the mid-high level Direct Drive market about 2 years ago with their G Pro wheelbase, wheel and load cell pedals.

-These products are console compatible (you’ll need to ensure you order the right version to match with either Xbox or Playstation), and follow a similar design philosophy to their more entry-level gear, prioritising simplicity and ease of use over a rich feature set as you find on other products in this class.
+These products are console compatible (you’ll need to ensure you order the right version to match either Xbox or PlayStation) and follow a similar design philosophy to their more entry-level gear—prioritising simplicity and ease of use over the deeper configurability and feature sets found in other products in this class.

 Pros